 With its history spanning overf 2000 years, a population of the city of >156 000 citizens and >600 000 including the metropolitan area, Grenoble is the 16th city of France and known as the "Capital of the Alps".
 The old academic tradition of Grenoble dates from the foundation of its University in 1339.
 Grenoble has a strong scientifc background and became one of the major european scientific centers.

-With 65 000 students and 21 000 researchers, whom 10 000 are located at the so called "Polygone scientifique" where I work, Grenoble is a very dynamic city both for youngsters and scientifically speaking.
-It has been ranked 5th most innovant city in the world by Forbes, in terms of patents deposited per capita.
-Grenoble has also been ranked 1st in the 2013-2014 ranking of French cities where it feels good to study.
-With 14 doctoral schools gathered in a "College" managing 3700 PhD students, Grenoble has a strong dedication to high level education.
+With +60 000 students and 21 000 researchers, whom more than 10 000 are located at the so called "Polygone scientifique" where I work, Grenoble is a very dynamic city both for youngsters and scientifically speaking.
+It is the first french city in numbers of reserach jobs with 7.1% of the population working in R&D. It has been ranked 5th most innovant city in the world by Forbes, in terms of patents deposited per capita.
+Grenoble has also been ranked 1st in the 2013-2014 ranking of French cities where it feels good to study and remained in the top 5 since then.
+With 13 doctoral schools gathered in a "College" managing 3700 PhD students, Grenoble has a strong dedication to high level education.